 The North-West Wildlink project began as a pilot project in 2006 to establish wildlife corridors across Auckland.

-It’s a collaborative effort between Forest & Bird and the Auckland Council that’s already seeing success with greener, cleaner communities.
+It’s a collaborative effort between Forest & Bird and the Auckland Council, with support from DoC that’s already seeing success with greener, cleaner communities.

 Since 2006, there’s been extensive work creating this green corridor that links habitats and communities from the Waitakere Ranges in the west to the Hauraki Gulf Islands in the east.

 The Wildlink project aims to connect and enhance natural areas, including open spaces, stream banks, esplanades, reserves and backyards.
 This will ultimately provide safe routes and refuges for native plants and animals.

 This 1ha reserve in the Stanmore Bay catchment is home to the threatened ornate skink.
 And the residential area surrounding the reserve is ideal for providing additional habitats.

 Forest & Bird’s Hibiscus Coast branch has led the community restoration project, which includes planting 10,000 native plants and additional exotics for reptile and bird food, weed control and assisting natural regeneration of native trees.
 This is now a stepping stone habitat for wildlife moving along Whangaparaoa Peninsula.

 Paremoremo (Lucas Creek Bush), Albany Heights, ecological corridor restoration

 This project was initiated in 2008 to control introduced pests in an area of native forest and shrubland.